Guide to Selecting the Right Lease Management Software

 Evaluate Lease Management Software Vendors

 There are many software vendors with lease management products on the market.
 Keep in mind that you’re not only buying software — you’re choosing a partner who will help you manage your lease portfolio.
-A partner who you’re trusting to keep you in compliance.
+A partner who you trust to ensure you meet state regulatory compliance and maintain data security.
 With this in mind, looking at the vendor’s track record is a good idea.

-Here are some ways to evaluate the worthiness of a lease accounting software vendor.
+Here are some ways to evaluate the worthiness of a lease management software vendor.

 Industry Experience

 Take a look at the vendor’s lease management experience.
 Are they dedicated to this product, or is it just one of many options they offer?
 You don’t want a cookie-cutter solution built as an afterthought to their main product.
-Look on their website for any mention of staff with lease accounting experience.
-Awards and testimonials are often a good sign that the vendor is delivering a product that speaks to lease accountants.
+Look on their website for any mention of staff with commercial property experience.
+Awards and testimonials are often a good sign that the vendor is delivering a product that speaks to real estate and accounting teams.

 Product Enhancements

 Older lease management software can become obsolete quickly.
-ASC 842 and other new lease standards changed the game.
-It certainly won’t be for the last time.
-Legacy software solutions and company acquisition often signal a product that lacks in user experience and logical workflow automation.
-A vendor who’s committed to regular product enhancements and feature updates will ensure you’re always in compliance and keeping up with the latest trends.
+ASC 842 new lease standards changed the game.
+And, it certainly won’t be the last time.
+Can your existing systems keep up?
+Legacy software providers and company acquisitions often signal a product that lacks in user experience and innovative workflow automation.
+Your final decision for a software vendor should include system who’s committed to regular product enhancements and feature updates that will ensure you’re always in compliance and keeping up with the latest trends.

 Training and Learning Resources